 Fathers to be and partners (including same sex partners) of pregnant women are entitled to paid time off to attend up to two antenatal care appointments (not exceeding 6.5 hours each) that have been made on the advice of a medical practitioner.
-This excludes parental classes or similar that have not been prescribed by a medical practitioner.
+This excludes parental classes or similar appointments that have not been prescribed by a medical practitioner.

-Intended parents in a surrogacy case who meet certain criteria set out under the Human Embryology and fertilization Act 2000 will a also have the right to unpaid leave to attend up to two antenatal appointments that have been made on the advice of a medical practitioner.
+Both intended parents in a surrogacy case who meet certain criteria set out under the Human Embryology and fertilization Act 2000 will have the right to unpaid leave to attend up to two antenatal appointments (not exceeding 6.5 hours each) that have been made on the advice of a medical practitioner.
+Where the intended parent is the biological father they are entitled to paid time off to attend up to 2 appointments (this is a maximum of 2 appointments, not 2 as the biological father and 2 as the parental order parent).